 Where there are differences in values, such as the market value of a home, the mediator will help the parties find the necessary information to make the best possible decision at the hybrid Mediation Arbitration.

 If you strongly suspect your spouse of hiding assets, income or debt, you are in the wrong place.
 Divorce Mediation is not a fact-finding process.
 You should consider hiring an attorney who has the power to compel your spouse to provide documents or witnesses, or who can subpoena a third party for information.
 Divorce mediation is not appropriate if you suspect your spouse of hiding or concealing marital property.

 There are penalties for secreting assets or debts during the litigation process.
 If assets are discovered later, the court case may be re-opened.
 There may be penalties for intentionally concealing property from a spouse.

-At every stage of the process—from before your initial filing, through your divorce mediation and finally the day your divorce is finalized—the team at Leskin Law and Mediation will support.
-To learn more about the One Day Divorce process or to schedule your free consultation with a divorce attorney, contact us online or call 971 930 4716 today or complete our online form.
-We offer payment plans.
+At every stage of the process—from before your initial filing, through your hybrid divorce mediation and arbitration and through to the day your divorce is finalized—the team at Leskin Law’s One Day Divorce Mediation will support you.
+To learn more about the One Day Divorce Mediation process or to schedule your free consultation with a divorce attorney, contact us online or call 971 930 4716 today or complete our online form.

 Call Leskin Law & Mediation